MyStatisticalConsultant/distcalc/README.md

 ## Using the app

 1. Click **Distribution Calculator** in the left sidebar.
-2. Choose a distribution (Normal, t, χ², F).
+2. Choose a distribution (Normal, t, χ², F and Binomial).
 3. Set the **parameters/df**, the **interval** (`x` or `a–b`), and α if needed.
 4. Review the **four output panels**:
    - **Probabilities / shaded area** under the curve